 Full Day Off

-Obviously, this option is not an active recovery.
-However, if you decided to take a day off from hard training, you can still relax and take a nap if you need it, but also go for a walk, bike ride or do some yard work.
+If you take a day off from hard training, you still can relax and take a nap if you need it, but also go for a walk, bike ride or do yard work.
 The goal of this option is to avoid the planned workout of the day and opt for staying moderately active with easy non-impact cardio options or easy work around the house.

-Some days, you need one of these, but I will say it should not necessarily be a common option.
-One or two non-workout days a week is plenty, especially if your workouts are tough but mixed with one of the above active recovery days.
+Some days, you need one of these, but it should not necessarily be a common option.
+One or two non-workout days a week is plenty, especially if your workouts are tough but mixed with an active recovery day.

 Want to Learn More About Military Life?